CBD for Horses

 What is it and how does it work?

 ● CBD (cannabidiol) is an active compound present in the hemp plant (Cannabis sativa).

 ● It is safe for use in horses and other pets.

 ● CBD is non-intoxicating, which means it cannot induce a “high” feeling.

-● Studies show that CBD may improve pain, inflammation, and anxiety in horses.¹
+● Studies suggest that CBD may improve pain, inflammation, and anxiety in horses.¹

 CBD for Horses

-CBD is a popular hemp plant extract that people use to manage a variety of medical conditions.
+CBD is a popular hemp plant extract that many people find helpful for a variety of conditions.
 But did you know that this all-natural plant compound also has wellness applications for animals?

 While you may think that CBD use is limited to cats and dogs, its therapeutic properties also extend to other animals, including horses.